Anjali972001/Practice_strings/README.md

 * new keyword can be used to avoid the interning.
 * Due to interning there exists immutebility in the string.

+# Performance of the string:

+* Due to immutibility there is the poor performance of the string.